axemclion/perfjankie/README.md

 Perfjankie is inspired by the work done with [topcoat](http://bench.topcoat.io).

 ## How ?
 (Usage)
-Perfjankie is a node module and can be installed using `npm --save-dev perfjankie`.
+Perfjankie is a node module and can be installed using `npm --save-dev install perfjankie`.
 Once installed, it can be integrated into a build process (like [Grunt](http://gruntjs.com)).
 The API call looks like

 ```javascript